6/7 MHz clock upgrades and repairs

 external clock source, preferably without the need for

-• The control signal used to switch the clock output,
+changes or settings in the circuit - The control signal used to switch the clock output,

 should be a ‘don’t care’ (whatever, take an audio signal